 There are a few ways to make homemade slushies.

 Some people make homemade slushies like a granita where you mix or blend all the ingredients then freeze the liquid in a large baking dish.
 As the liquid starts to freeze, you scrape the edges every so often and repeat until all the liquid is frozen and slushie.

 Making a granita is a lot of work though and you have to remember to scrape the edges.
 Although if you don’t want to add other ingredients to your wine slushie and just want to freeze the wine by itself, making it like a granita is probably the best way to go.

-I like to make wine slushies right in a blender with frozen fruit so they’re ready in a few minutes.
-Instead of using fresh fruit, use frozen fruit so that you don’t have to use ice.
+I like to make wine slushies right in a blender with frozen fruit so that the drinks are ready in a few minutes.
+You could also use ice instead of using fresh fruit, but I like to use frozen fruit so it doesn’t water down the drinks.
 You’ll have a wine slushie in like 2 minutes.

 How to Make a Slushie with a Blender:

 In order to make a homemade slushie with a blender, you want to make sure you have both frozen ingredients and liquid.